Magik11/poracleWiki/installation/manual.md

 node -v
 ```

-This should return either node 12 or node 14.
+This should return node 16.

 ### Installation
 1. Ensure you are running as the correct user.
 If not, switch to that account with `su <username>`.
 An example would be `su pogo` to switch the account `pogo`.